 What Is Involved in a Personal Injury Soft Tissue Injury Settlement?

 If another driver caused that car accident, their insurance provider should cover the expenses related to the accident.
-If you are hit by another driver and suffer soft tissue injuries, your insurance carrier will press the other driver’s insurance company for a soft tissue injury settlement.
+If you are hit by another driver and suffered soft tissue injuries, your insurance carrier will press the other driver’s insurance company for a soft tissue injury settlement.
 Because many soft injuries are minor, the insurance provider for the at-fault driver will very likely try to pay out as little as possible.
 That’s why many drivers turn to a car accident attorney to help them achieve a fair settlement.

 Your Heidari Law Group attorney, for instance, will strive to ensure that your settlement covers: